laravel/docs/dusk.md

     php artisan dusk:fails

-The `dusk` command accepts any argument that is normally accepted by the PHPUnit test runner, allowing you to only run the tests for a given [group](https://phpunit.de/manual/current/en/appendixes.annotations.html#appendixes.annotations.group), etc:
+The `dusk` command accepts any argument that is normally accepted by the PHPUnit test runner, such as allowing you to only run the tests for a given [group](https://phpunit.de/manual/current/en/appendixes.annotations.html#appendixes.annotations.group):

     php artisan dusk --group=foo

+> {tip} If you are using [Laravel Sail](/docs/{{version}}/sail) to manage your local development environment, please consult the Sail documentation on [configuring and running Dusk tests](/docs/{{version}}/installation#laravel-dusk).

 <a name="manually-starting-chromedriver"></a>
 #### Manually Starting ChromeDriver